alttch/eva3/doc/uc/uc_api.rst

 Address ranges can be specified, e.g. h1000-1010,c10-15 will return values of holding registers from 1000 to 1010 and coil registers from 10 to 15

+Float32 numbers are returned as Python-converted floats and may have broken precision.
+Consider converting back to f32 on the client side.

 ..  http:example:: curl wget httpie python-requests
     :request: http-examples/jrpc/ucapi/read_modbus_port.req-jrpc
     :response: http-examples/jrpc/ucapi/read_modbus_port.resp-jrpc